 CREATE INDEX articles_day ON articles ( date(published_at) ) can be used by a query containing

-A unique index guarantees that the table won’t have more than one row with the same value.
+A unique index guarantees that the table doesn’t have more than one row with the same value.
 It’s advantageous to create unique indexes for two reasons: data integrity and performance.
-Lookups on a unique index are generally very fast.
+Lookups on a unique index are very fast.

 In terms of data integrity, using a

-validates_uniqueness_of validation on an ActiveModel class does not really guarantee uniqueness because there can and will be concurrent users creating invalid records.
-Therefore you should always create the constraint at the database level - either with an index or a unique constraint.
+validates_uniqueness_of validation on an ActiveModel class doesn’t really guarantee uniqueness because there can and are concurrent users creating invalid records.
+Therefore, always create the constraint at the database level - either with an index or a unique constraint.

-There is little distinction between unique indexes and unique constraints.
-Unique indexes can be though of as lower level, since expression indexes and partial indexes cannot be created as unique constraints.
+There’s little distinction between unique indexes and unique constraints.
+Unique indexes can be thought of as lower level since expression indexes and partial indexes can’t be created as unique constraints.
 Even partial unique indexes on expressions are possible.

-While Postgres has the ability to create multi-column indexes, it’s important to understand when it makes sense to do so.
-The Postgres query planner has the ability to combine and use multiple single-column indexes in a multi-column query by performing a bitmap index scan.
-In general, you can create an index on every column that covers query conditions and in most cases Postgres will use them, so make sure to benchmark and justify the creation of a multi-column index before you create them.
+While Postgres can create multi-column indexes, it’s important to understand when it makes sense to do so.
+The Postgres query planner can combine and use multiple single-column indexes in a multi-column query by performing a bitmap index scan.
+In general, you can create an index on every column that covers query conditions and in most cases, Postgres will use it.
+So, make sure to benchmark and justify the creation of a multi-column index before you create one.
 As always, indexes come with a cost, and multi-column indexes can only optimize the queries that reference the columns in the index in the same order, while multiple single column indexes provide performance improvements to a larger number of queries.

 (a, b) can be used by queries containing